top of page

 Temporary High Balance Protection

-Also increased is the temporary high balance protection, which protects £1.4 million for up to six months.
-This protection applies when you are holding this money as a result of a major event, such as the receipt of an inheritance or proceeds from a house sale.
+The temporary high balance protection has also increased, now covering £1.4 million for up to six months.
+This protection applies when you hold this money due to a major event, such as receiving an inheritance or proceeds from a house sale.

 Why is This Important?